z/OS Resources Table

 The USS view consists of the following rows that perform the following actions when clicked:

-• User Files: Displays all items in the /u/user directory, where user is the selected profile's user (only available for profiles using password or passphrase authentication)
+• User Files: Displays all items in the /u/user directory, where user is the selected profile's user, available only for profiles using password or passphrase authentication.

 • Favorites: Opens a view that displays UNIX items favorited by the user.